 Aggravating theft charges, such as a use of force or violence in an effort to obtain stolen property, or if several offenses occur in a short period of time, can enhance penalty minimums.

 Ultimately, facts of the case will determine the degree of charge and how an effective defense can be shaped.
-Wolf Law is your theft defense resource for criminal charges in the greater Denver area.
+Wolf Law is your best theft attorney resource for criminal charges in the greater Denver area.

 Call 720-479-8574 today to go over the facts of your case; or tell us what happened online.